hjisaac/recommender-system/README.md

 ml-32m/               # Preprocessed or raw data specifically for the MovieLens 32M dataset.

 src/                  # Source code for the project, organized by functional modules.
-├── algorithms/       # Core algorithms used in the recommender system.
+├── algorithms/       # Implementation of recommender system algorithms.
 │   └── core/         # Implementation of the base logics common to all the recommender algorithms.
 ├── backends/         # Backend modules for database access, API integrations, etc.
 ├── helpers/          # Utility functions and helpers for common tasks.